fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 function FC_ChartUpdated(DOMId) {

-    //Check if DOMId is that of the chart we want

-    if (DOMId == "ChId1") {
+    //Check if DOMId is that of the chart we want if (DOMId == "ChId1") {

         //Get reference to the chart
         var chartRef = FusionCharts(DOMId);

         //Now you can do anything with the chart...

     }
-...
 }

 ```

 Whenever a real-time chart (present in this page) receives new data (from the data provider page or the JavaScript `feedData()` method), it will now call the `FC_ChartUpdated()` method and pass its DOM Id to this method.

 If you have multiple real-time charts on the same page, you can use the DOMI d to track which chart was updated and based on that, take future actions.

-### The realTimeUpdateComplete and realTimeUpdateError events
+### The realTimeUpdateComplete and realTimeUpdateError Events

 The `realTimeUpdateComplete` event is raised every time a real-time chart or gauge completes updating itself with new data.